 Dr. Ichtertz has been practicing orthopedics and hand surgery with emphasis on peripheral nerve entrapment of the hand and feet as well as rotator cuff problems of the shoulder since 1987.
 Dr. Ichtertz is American Board of Orthopaedic Surgery (ABOS) certified in orthopedics and has earned his Certificate of Added Qualifications in Surgery of the Hand (CAQ Hand).

 Dr. Ichtertz was in practice for one year in Sedona, AZ, and found the climate disagreeable and moved to Santa Cruz County where he held down a two-office practice for eight years in orthopedics and hand surgery whereupon he moved to Grand Island, NE.
 After a year and a half at Orthopedic Specialists he founded his own practice, Nebraska Hand & Shoulder Institute.
 The Carpal Tunnel Relief Center was initially established in Lincoln and then expanded to four offices which included Grand Island, North Platte, and Omaha.
-In 2014 in order to focus on the patients and reduce drive time, he closed the North Platte office.

 Dr. Ichtertz has been innovative in developing better techniques for clinical diagnosis and treatment protocols.
 He holds the national record when compared to English medical literature for getting patients back to work most promptly, keeping them on the job and maintaining the best outcome.
 He is among the few orthopedists who conduct ongoing outcome studies with less than 1 in 4 groups and even less in solo practice doing this careful monitoring.
 This ensures optimal results and continued improvement in diagnosis and treatment.